BRECK PARK GREYHOUND STADIUM SUMMARY

 FURTHER COMMENTS———————The venue was badly damaged when a passing ammunition train suffered a direct hit from a German bomber as it passed along side the stadium.

 What may come as a surprise to many is that the City of Liverpool became the second town or city in the UK to open a purpose built greyhound stadium behind Manchester’s Belle Vue.
 It was known as The Breck Park Stadium, and became the first of four greyhound venue’s that would stage Greyhound Racing in the city of Liverpool, all of which were found within a mile radius of Liverpool Football Club.
 The success of the new sport in Manchester, had given food for thought for a new greyhound company to be formed in Liverpool during the latter months of 1926, who soon had found themselves purchasing a section of disused land just off Townsend Lane in Anfield.
 Plans had been drawn up to construct a venue that would eventually accommodate as many as 20,000 racegoers, including a seated section for 1,000, plus parking spaces for over 1,000 vehicles and a kennel block that would house up to 400 greyhounds.
 A date for its official opening had been announced for the 16th of April 1927, but due to unfinished building work and the grass circuit not quite ready, the opening ceremony was postponed.
 The grand opening was eventually staged on the following Saturday the 23rd of April, with 1,000 patrons in attendance, who witnessed a greyhound called Eyesack win the first of a six race meeting.
 Although the moderate crowd seemed a little below expectation, attendances improved as more and more meetings were staged, with sometimes the figure swelling to around the 3,000 mark.
 Eventually races were staged under NGRC rules, over distances of 300 and 525 yards with the hounds chasing an outside mechanical hare.
 Another sport that was to feature at Breck Park was boxing, witnessing a handful of important fights, but unlike other stadiums Breck Park did not feature any motor sports.
 The stadium also suffered its fair share of tragedies, firstly during the Second World War when a goods train carrying explosives took a direct hit from a German Bomber and exploded as it passed by the stadium.
 The explosion was so severe that it seriously damaged several buildings within the tracks vicinity.
-But a more serious incident was to follow, when on the Thursday night of the 26th of February 1948, after the evening meeting had been run, with all patrons having long gone home, the two tiered main stand caught fire and was totally destroyed.
-Due to the carnage incurred, the following Saturday’s arranged meeting was transferred and run complete with the hounds at the nearby Stanley track.
+But a more serious incident was to follow, when on the Thursday afternoon of the 26th of February 1948, the two tiered main stand caught fire and was totally destroyed.
+Due to the carnage incurred, the following Saturday’s arranged meeting was transferred and run complete with the same hounds at the nearby Stanley track.
 Once the outcome of the damage had been assessed, incidentally with the strong suspicions of arson, a decision was made to close the track for good.
 After the stadium was demolished, the land became a recreational area for The Dock Workers Social Club.
 In 1953 the site was renamed Edinburgh Park and became the home to a number of football and rugby pitches.
 Today Edinburgh Park is the home of Waterloo Dock RLFC, and Waterloo Dock Football Club, and is situated about two and a half miles east of Liverpool City Centre, with no evidence at all of the old stadium remaining.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.